 From a competitive perspective, of course not.
 From a combative point of view, he’s on the money, because in the latter circumstance being able to keep from being entangled and being taken down is key, isn’t it?

-I’ve explored this idea of negative combatives before, and recently was discussing John Danaher’s points about negative gripping with a friend.
+I’ve explored this idea of negative combatives before, and recently was discussing John Danaher’s points on negative gripping with a friend.
 Far be it from to me challenge the Master – but he pretty much defines the difference between in attitudes of jujitsu for defensive and combat survival purposes and that for “rolling” and competitive matches.

 “That’s not boxing!” some would say.

 In the same vein, isn’t negative grappling still grappling?
 Just grappling a different way?
-Isn’t the ability to keep a superior grappler from effectively engaging with you via grips and base and tactics valid skill?
-Especially when a competitive submission is NOT your goal.
+Isn’t the ability to keep a superior grappler from effectively engaging with you a valid skillset?
+Especially when a competitive submission is NOT your purpose?

 Boring to watch, yes.
 Frustrating to do, check.
 Effective?
 Undoubtedly.

+A caution: negative grappling is not “anti-grappling” in the same way that much of the martial world uses it.
+Usually the anti-grapplers are people who have no understanding of grappling, something which is immediately apparent when viewing their so-called “solutions” to grappling problems.
 But negative grappling is still grappling, in my view.
-It may be frowned upon in a sportive – and even sporting – context.
+It may be frowned upon in a sportive – or even sporting – context.
 But the lessons it offers bear noting.